 SH: I’d always wanted to go to the Yukon and lucky for me a position was available for the time I wanted to travel!

 SMC: Perfect timing, I guess it was meant to be!
 How has the adjustment been in your new position?
-How does this assignment differ from your past positions?
+How does this contract differ from your past positions?

 SH: It’s definitely been a huge shift going from Pediatrics to Adult care, but I’ve absolutely loved the challenge.
 I’m learning new things daily and have had the support of great staff on the unit as well as other agency nurses to coach me through the transition.